 “Our kitchen has been a place of discovery for me.
 I’m a doctor with two artist sisters and a photographer husband – I’m not the creative one!
 Last year we had a small kitchen fire.
 In the process of fixing the damage, I thought how I could warm up the cool whiteness of this room.
-I added wood and colour, grey walls, blue crockery, green plants.
-I was creating – a feeling of cosiness and welcome.”
+I added wood and color, gray walls, blue crockery, green plants.
+I was creating – a feeling of coziness and welcome.”

 Display small reminders of happy times

 “We’re on a journey to make this home more like us.
 Home was Rio.
 The pattern of the black waves on these IKEA plates reminds me of Copacabana.
 I like being able to see them.
 That’s why I love the picture ledges we’ve hung in the kitchen.
 I can store things, but also display them.
 My cookbook collection that I always use, some trinkets and plants.
 It adds character to the room without clutter.”